2i2c-org/docs/admin/howto/environment/hub-user-image-template-guide.md

 (hub-user-image-template-guide/how-to)=
-# Create a custom user image for your hub (advanced)
+# Create an environment image for your hub (advanced)

 This advanced guide describes how you can create a custom user image for your community's hub.
 We recommend [updating a community-maintained upstream image](./update-community-image.md) in the first instance, since this reduces the overall maintenance burden over time.
 This guide is for advanced users who want complete control over a hub's user image from scratch.
 It uses [this `hub-user-image-template` repository](https://github.com/2i2c-org/hub-user-image-template) to help you get started.